walmartlabs/concord-website/docs/getting-started/forms.md

 ```

 The file defines a JavaScript object with the following fields:

 - `success` - `false` if a form submit failed;
 - `processFailed` - `true` if a process execution failed outside of
 a form;
 - `submitUrl` - automatically generated URL which should be used to
 submit new form values and resume the process;
+- `fields` - list of form field names in the order of their declaration in the
+  Concord file;
 - `definitions` - form field definitions.
 Each key represents a
 field:
   - `type` - type of the field;